 Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Rates of Gram-negative bacterial enteric infections are at least 10-fold higher among HIV-infected adults than in the general population but decline when patients are on antiretroviral therapy (ART).1-7 The risk of bacterial diarrhea varies according to CD4 T-lymphocyte (CD4) count and is greatest in individuals with clinical AIDS and/or <200 CD4 cells/mm3.5 The most common routinely cultured enteric bacteria among HIV-infected adults in the United States are Salmonella (particularly Salmonella enterica serotypes Typhimurium and Enteritidis), Shigella, and Campylobacter.
 Diarrheagenic Escherichia coli, particularly enteroaggregative E. coli, may contribute to the burden of diarrheal disease8 but their role is poorly understood because diagnosis requires specialized laboratory capacity.
-Clostridium difficile-associated infection (CDI) is common in HIV-infected patients, although it is unclear whether immunosuppression is associated with a higher risk of illness than traditional risk factors such as exposure to a healthcare facility or to antibiotics.
-Increased recognition of community-associated CDI without prior antibiotic or inpatient healthcare facility exposures in HIV-uninfected individuals suggests that the healthcare provider should consider CDI in the evaluation of outpatient diarrheal illnesses.
+Clostridium difficile-associated infection (CDI) is common in HIV-infected patients; recent data9 suggest that low CD4 count (<50 cells/mm3) is an independent disease risk factor in addition to the traditional risk factors such as exposure to a healthcare facility or to antibiotics.
+Increased recognition of community-associated CDI in HIV-uninfected individuals suggests that the healthcare provider should consider CDI in the evaluation of outpatient diarrheal illnesses.
 Data on Helicobacter pylori infection in HIV infection are limited and do not suggest excess risk in HIV-infected individuals.
-Other enteric infections that may cause diarrhea, such as Mycobacterium avium complex and cytomegalovirus are discussed elsewhere in these guidelines.
+Other enteric infections that may cause diarrhea, such as Mycobacterium avium complex (MAC) and cytomegalovirus are discussed elsewhere in these guidelines.

-As with bacterial enteric infections in HIV-uninfected persons, the probable source for most enteric infections in HIV-infected patients is ingestion of contaminated food or water.3 Sexual activity with the potential for direct or indirect fecal-oral exposure also increases risk of infections, especially with Shigella9 and Campylobacter10 (see Appendix for further details.).
+As with bacterial enteric infections in HIV-uninfected persons, the probable source for most enteric infections in HIV-infected patients is ingestion of contaminated food or water.3 Sexual activity with the potential for direct or indirect fecal-oral exposure also increases risk of infections, especially with Shigella10 and Campylobacter11 (see Appendix A for further details.).
 HIV-associated alterations in mucosal immunity or intestinal integrity and treatment with acid-suppressive agents may facilitate acquisition of enteric bacterial infections.

 The three major clinical syndromes of infection with Gram-negative enteric bacteria among HIV-infected patients are: